Does Salt Mean Chlorine Free?

 There has been a large push for salt systems in the pool industry.
 Pool owners have been lead to believe that the installation of a salt system will mean that their pools will be chlorine free, and therefore healthier.
 The advantage of a salt system is the convenience of having chlorine generated right on site, saving carting loads of chlorine from the store to poolside.
 In addition, although the water feels softer and gentler on our skin, there is a high level of saline that is present.
 This can cause significant corrosive issues for pool equipment.

-If you have a salt water system already, there is no need to eliminate it completely.
-The addition of our UV pool system will allow you to dial the chlorine generation back to drinking water standards.
+The good news is that you can still use your salt system with a UV sanitizer.
+If you have a salt water system that is currently functioning properly, there is no need to eliminate it completely.
+With a UV sanitation system we recommend you maintain a low level of chlorine (0.5 PPM – drinking water standards).
+By dialling back the chlorine generation on your salt system, you can easily maintain the minimum amount of chlorine.
 This will not only serve to reduce the chemical content of the pool, but it will greatly extend the life of your salt cell.

 If you do not own a salt system currently, we do not recommend you add one just for the purpose of easy dispensing of chlorine.
 A good chlorine injector will do a great job for you, without the addition of saline to your water content.